 What does early conciliation mean for Employers?
 All the details are in our post here.

-Acas will continue to look at the impact of the Early Conciliation arrangements as more cases go through the system and we’ll keep you updated!
+Acas will continue to look at the impact of the Early Conciliation arrangements as more cases go through the system.
+We’ll keep you updated!

 If you are an Employer and need ongoing professional help with any staff/freelance issues, or a Contractor/Freelancer/Employee with a complicated employment related problem, then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.